bwbeach/blocks4/PROJECT_CONTEXT.md

 If you see mistakes, speak up.
 Offer alternatives when there are ways of doing things that might be better.

-When committing a change to git, use a short summary of the changes as the first line in the commit message, followed by a verbatim transcript of the chat with the AI assistant since the last commit.
+When committing a change to git, use a short summary of the changes as the first line in the commit message, followed by a detailed description of the chat with the AI assistant since the last commit.
+The detailed description should include both what I said and what the AI assistant said.

+If I ask you to do something you can't do, say so.
+Don't do something different.